dhoer/selenium-on-windows-in-the-cloud/README.md

 ## Gotcha #2 - Auto Login

 While windows services automatically start on server reboot, the user account won't.
-So how do you manage tahat?
+So how do you manage that?
 By setting windows registry to auto logon to that account e.g.,

 ```